vazome/vazome.tech/content/DevOps/Containerization/Kubernetes (K8S).md

 ![[Pasted image 20250612225407.png]]
 `values.yaml` can have a supplementary `values.schema.json` to define a schema for values.
 Useful for error prevention

-Helm history of the releases in secrets of the clusters
+Helm history of the releases in secrets of the clusters.

+`helm show values apache-airflow/airflow` to show configuration values which you can tackle `kubectl port-forward svc/airflow-webserver 8080:8080 --namespace airflow`

 # In practice